longtongster/ml-project-template/README.md

 ### predefined uses

 There are quite some different features that can be used in github actions. such as checkout the repo using `actions/checkout@v4`.
 There are also features for continuous machine learning (cml) and dvc (`iterative/setup-dvc@v3`).
 After that you can `run: dvc repro`.
-There are quite some advanced examples (such as rendering plots in comments) in the `references` directory slides.
+There are quite some advanced examples (such as rendering and comparing plots in comments) in the `references` directory slides.

 ### Environment variables